Metaswitch/chef/docs/knife_commands.md

 Project Clearwater is integrated with [Cacti](http://www.cacti.net/), an open source statistics and graphing solution.
 There are more details for setting up and using Cacti with a deployment [here](http://clearwater.readthedocs.org/en/stable/Cacti/index.html)

-# Shared config update

-To update the shared configuration on all nodes, run:

-    knife shared config update -E <env>

-This uploads the existing configuration from the first Sprout in the deployment (`/etc/clearwater/shared_configuration`, `/etc/clearwater/enum.json`, `/etc/clearwater/bgcf.json` and `/etc/clearwater/s-cscf.json`), then applies it on every node, restarting services as appropriate (so this is service impacting).

 # Troubleshooting

 On all commands, you can add -V to print INFO level logs to the terminal (recommended), and -VV to print DEBUG logs to the terminal.
 When a box is created though the `deployment resize` command, the commands run on that box are logged to `<chef checkout>/logs/<environment>-<role>-<index>-bootstrap-<date>.log`.